The Senior: Critical reception

 The Senior received generally favorable reviews from music critics, averaging a 60 out of a 100 among averaged reviews on Metacritic.
-Allmusic editor John Bush wrote the album "finds the R&B jack-of-all-trades attempting to get in on the game with tracks that mine urban lingo for potential hit combinations [...]
+AllMusic editor John Bush wrote the album "finds the R&B jack-of-all-trades attempting to get in on the game with tracks that mine urban lingo for potential hit combinations [...]
 As before, Ginuwine rises above most of his dozens of imitators in the contemporary R&B realm, with a set of productions that fit his voice perfectly and rate as slightly edgier than the norm."
 Entertainment Weekly's Craig Seymour found that "on the finest tracks of his fourth set, R&B balladeer Ginuwine delivers cliched slow jams with convincing emotion.
 But too much of the album skews toward the dance floor rather than the bedroom, with Ginuwine’s vocals lost in a routine groove.
 He calls this The Senior, but it’s sophomoric, at best."
 Vibe magazine remarked that "not much has changed for Ginuwine since his debut.
 He's still racing R. Kelly to see who can sing the ladies out of their panties first."

+People editors Ralph Novak and Chuck Arnold found that "there are too many moments on Ginuwine's latest, The Senior, that are juvenile [...]
+Despite those missteps, the R&B; star still delivers some bright moments on this spotty disc [...] but in the end you're left wondering: Will the real Ginuwine please stand up?"
+Dan Leory, writing for Yahoo!
+LAUNCH, felt noted that The Senior "often sounds like he went straight to the graduation party instead.
+Finally over the grief of his parents' passing, which colored the mellow soul of 2001's The Life deep blue, Ginuwine is once again a randy R&B; stud, offering pony rides to all female comers.
+And even without Timbaland, who filled G's first two outings with some of his finest future funk, Ginuwine has a game plan as solid as his abs."